Forrester Research shows that, on average, every dollar invested in UX brings 100 dollars in return. That's an ROI of a whopping 9,900%!

 Think 360’s UX Team utilizes a collection of quantitative and qualitative research methods, skills, and tools to collect, study, and analyze user interactions.
 After potential issues are discovered using analytics, they are validated or dismissed using usability testing.
 Finally, recommendations are made based on the findings and established best practices.

 GoogleAnalytics: This tool helps you track, analyze, and optimize your digital marketing performance.
-We like it because it takes the entire user journey into account, not just their web behavior, by tracking across both web and mobile behavior.
+We like it because it takes the entire user journey into account, not just their web behavior, by tracking both web and mobile behavior.

 Quicktime: We use this to record ourselves going through the user experience so that we get a video of the experience we actually had in real-time.
 It also makes it a lot simpler to grab screenshots of each step rather than continuously creating user accounts.